-Employee Misconduct Lawyer in Columbus
+Employee Misconduct Lawyers in Columbus, Ohio

 There are employees who cause trouble in the workplace.
 They may steal, chronically arrive late to work, or harass co-workers.
 This negative behavior is called employee misconduct.
 It is defined as an intentional disregard for corporate rules and can jeopardize any trust the employer may have in the employee.